 - Observe carefully recurrent dreams, as well as the serially progressive ones.
 These often illustrate progress or failure.

-- Dreams are the reaction of the inner self to daytime activity and often show the way out of the dilemma.
-Relate them to current activity, because dreams may be retrospective as well as prospective.
+- Dreams are the inner self’s reaction to daytime activity and often show the way out of the dilemma.
+Relate them to current activity because dreams may be retrospective as well as prospective.

 - Dreams come to guide and help, not to amuse.
 They direct your attention to errors of omission and commission and offer encouragement for the right endeavors.
 They also give us the opportunity to pray for others and to help them bear their burdens.